|

 appearance of homes and other structures for centuries.
 A variety of designs

-and sizes are offered featuring copper rooftops, windows or louvers and
+and sizes are offered featuring copper rooftops, black aluminum rooftops, windows or louvers and

-shiplap or smooth bases in natural wood.
+shiplap or smooth bases in cellular PVC vinyl.
 The design chosen by the

 consumer reflects the character and style for their home or building |